History of Bangladeshis in the United Kingdom: First Bangladeshi settlers

-Bangladeshis first started arriving in the UK in large numbers in the 1970s and mostly settled in and around the Brick Lane area of East London.
+Bangladeshis first started arriving in the UK in large numbers in the 1970s and mostly settled in and around the Brick Lane in the East London.
 However, some Bengalis had been present in the country as early as the 1920s, although minuscule.
 Author Caroline Adams records one instance in 1925 when a lost Bengali searching for other Bengali settlers in London was told by a policeman: 'you better go on until you smell curry'.
 At this time, there were many more Jewish people in London than there were Bengalis.
 Some of these were Sylhetis who came to Britain by sea after working as lascars on ships.
-One of the earliest Bengali immigrants to Britain was Sake Dean Mahomed, a captain of the British East India Company.
-In 1810, he founded London's first Indian restaurant, the Hindoostane Coffee House.
-He is also reputed for introducing shampoo and therapeutic massage in Britain.

 Bangladeshis who came to the UK anticipated they would find great opportunities there.
 However, many experienced various problems.
 They lived and worked in cramped basements and attics in Tower Hamlets.
 Centuries earlier, these same properties had housed Huguenot immigrants who weaved silk and worked for very long hours in badly heated and poorly lit workshops.
 The Bengalis found they could not interact with the English-speaking population, and therefore could not enter higher education.
 There has been a decline in business throughout East London, which has led to unemployment among Bangladeshi workers.
 The garment manufacturing industry was part of this decline.
 The Bangladeshis instead became cooks, waiters and mechanics, but their progress up the social and economic ladder was a slow one.
 The men were often illiterate, poorly educated, and spoke little English.
 They became easy targets for some of their ruthless compatriots who seized control of their housing in Whitechapel in the 1970s and sold the properties onto other Sylhetis, many of who had no legal claim to the buildings.